UniversalBuilder/Image-Analysis-Notions-for-the-Microscopist/README.md

-# Resources for the Life Scientist
+# Image Analysis Notions for the Microscopist

- Collection of code snippets, macros, jupyter notebooks
+ Collection of code snippets, IJ macros, jupyter notebooks and other documents.

+ The goal of this repository is to give some insights to the beginner on how to do image processing and analysis.